On the wave turbulence theory for a stochastic KdV type equation: Non-singular, pairing graph estimates

-\begin{proof} We only prove the estimate for $ \tilde{f}(k_{0,j},0)$, the other ones can be proved by precisely the same argument.
+where $I_{d1}$ is the set of all indices $j$ such that the vertex $v_j$ is a degree one vertex.
+Therefore, instead of proving the required estimates for ${Q}_{LIC}(\tau)$, we will prove the required estimates for ${Q}_{LIC}^\ell(\tau)$.
+We only prove the estimate for $\left\langle\prod_{i=1}^{n+2}\alpha(k_{0,i},\sigma_{0,i})\right\rangle_{0}$, the other ones can be proved by precisely the same argument.
 We observe that $\tilde{\Phi}_0$ is associated to the first interacting vertex $v_1$, which cannot be a degree-one vertex, otherwise, the edge in $\mathfrak{E}_+(v_1)$ is singular.
-This situation has been described in Figure \ref{Fig19}.
 As $v_1$ is a degree-zero vertex, we can simply bound $\tilde{\Phi}_0$ by a constant in our estimates.
+As the graph is pairing, the power of $h$ in the estimates of Proposition \ref{Propo:ExpectationEqui} are naturally incorporated into the delta functions of the pairing graphs.

 According to our definition and Lemma \ref{Lemma:VerticesLongCollisions}, since the graph contains at least one long irreducible cycle, we denote the set of all degree-one vertices at the top of those long irreducible cycles by $\{v_{l}\}_{l\in I}$.
 Suppose that $l_1=\min\{l\in I\}$, then in the long irreducible $\mathrm{iC}_m^i$ cycle of $v_{l_1}$, there exists at least one vertex $v_{i}$ such that $\mathfrak{X}_{i}+\mathfrak{X}_{l_1}$ is a function of the free edge of $v_{l_1}$.
 We denote by $l_0$ the largest among such indices.
 We now divide the proof into several steps.
-Below we denote $\tilde{\Phi}_{1,l}$ as the cut-off function associated to the vertex $v_l$.
+Below we denote ${\Phi}_{1,l}$ as the cut-off function associated to the vertex $v_l$.

 {}{} {\bf Step 1: Analyzing the cycle of $v_{l_1}$ and the vertices between $v_{l_0}$ and $v_{l_1}$.}

 Suppose that the momenta of the edges in $\mathfrak{E}(v_{l_1})$ are $k_0,k_1,k_2$, in which $k_1,k_2\in\mathfrak{E}_-(v_{l_1})$ and $k_1$ is the free momenta.
 They are equipped with the signs $\sigma_{k_0},\sigma_{k_1},\sigma_{k_2}$.
 In view of $l_0<l_1,$ we have